nobriot/re-execute/README.md

 A non-exhaustive list of parameters for the program:

 * `-q` / `--quiet`:   Do not print children's stdout/stderr messages
+* `-e` / `--extension`:  Specify extensions to allow.
+Will ignore other extensions. e.g. `-e md -e ""` for .md and extension-less files
 * `-E` / `--env`:   Set an env variable for the command, e.g. `--env FOO=bar`
 * `-t` / `--time`:    Print the time of execution of each command
 * `-H` / `--hidden`: Include hidden files in the triggers